Gallogly College of Engineering

 Honor Roll

 To be eligible for the Dean’s Honor Roll, a full-time undergraduate student must earn at least 12 or more hours and attain a grade point average of 3.00 or higher during a regular fall or spring semester.
 Part-time students may qualify for the honor roll by earning at least six but less than 12 hours and attaining a grade point average of 3.00 or higher, provided they have no W’s for that semester.
-There is no college honor roll during the summer session or during Winter Session, and hours and grades earned during these sessions are not included in any way in determining eligibility for inclusion on regular semester honor rolls.
+There is no college honor roll during the summer session.
+Hours and grades earned during this session are not included in any way in determining eligibility for inclusion on regular semester honor rolls.

 State-Mandated Articulation Agreements that Impact Engineering Programs